A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects

 The filter $\widetilde h$ illustrates the loose downsampling of the data (simple decimation by a factor of two) when going to coarser scale and it is thus not a low pass filter in the classical sense as no high frequency contributions are eliminated.
 The corresponding scaling function $\widetilde \phi$ is a distribution, and even not in $L^2(\mathbb{R})$.
 The wavelet $\psi$ is a shifted scaling function and hence not a wavelet with vanishing mean.
 The corresponding filter $g$ is thus not a band pass filter neither.

 These wavelets resulting from Harten's point-value multiresolution are Cohen--Daubechies--Feauveau (CDF) biorthogonal wavelets~\cite{Cohen1992} which are symmetric and compactly supported.
 For cubic interpolation we have CDF 4/0 wavelets, because the analyzing wavelet has $4$ vanishing moments while the synthesizing one has zero vanishing moments.
-The corresponding filter coefficients $h,g$ and $\widetilde{h},\widetilde{g}$ are summarized in the appendix~\ref{APX:filters} and the functions are shown in Fig.~\ref{fig:Deslauriers-Dubuc-fundamental-fu}.
+The corresponding filter coefficients $h,g$ and $\widetilde{h},\widetilde{g}$ are summarized in appendix C (suppl. material) together with an illustration of the functions.

 This biorthogonal wavelet decomposition yields good compression properties of the data, as the analyzing wavelet $\widetilde \psi$ has vanishing moments.
-However there is no separation into scales with separated frequency bands, as the loosely downsampling does not filter out high frequency contributions (it produces aliasing) and the synthesizing wavelet has no vanishing moment which means that all frequencies are mixing up.
+However, there is no separation into scales with well separated frequency bands, as the loosely downsampling does not filter out high frequency contributions (which produces aliasing) and, since the synthesizing wavelet has no vanishing moment, all frequencies are mixing up.
 For denoising~\cite{Donoho1994} and Coherent Vorticity Simulation~\cite{Farge1999} such decompositions are only of limited use and for this reason we are applying Sweldens' lifting scheme to construct second generation wavelets.
 The CDF 4/0 biorthogonal wavelets are upgraded to CDF 4/4~\cite{Sweldens1997,Sweldens1998,Sweldens2000} which yield a reasonable scale and frequency separation.